 ADD more stock if needed to bring to proper headspace.
 Wipe rims with a paper towel dampened with vinegar.
 Center hot lid on jar.
 Apply band and adjust until fit is fingertip tight.

-PROCESS filled jars in a pressure canner at 10 pounds pressure (or according to your local altitude) 1 hour and 15 minutes for pints and 1 hour and 30 minutes for quarts,.
+PROCESS filled jars in a pressure canner at 10 pounds pressure (or according to your local altitude) 1 hour and 15 minutes for Pints and 1 hour and 30 minutes for Quarts.
 Remove jars and cool.
 Check lids for seal after 24 hours.
-Lid should not flex up and down when center is pressed
+Lid should not flex up and down when center is pressed.
+Remove rings, wash jars in midly warm soapy water, dry, label and store in pantry.

 Yield: Approx 8 pints of Soup (and I had 2 pints of stock left over which will be canned as well)